hansonlam1/apitest/README.md

 ##reqHistoricalData.py
 Trying a very basic request for historical data.
-There is not error handling, threading or queuing in this sample.
 Keeping it to the bare basics for making a call to get information from IB